Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: The conjecture on the lower bound of the length-scale exponent

-which provides a lower bound for $\nu$.
-If the theory is unitary (corresponding to reflection positivity in Euclidean space), then $\eta\ge 0$~\cite{PP-book,ID-book,PRV-19}.
+which is equivalent to Eq.~(\ref{nubound}).
+The equality $\Sigma=0$ is satisfied in the Gaussian model, in which $\Delta_\varepsilon$ and $\Delta_\varphi$ coincide with the {\em naive} dimensions: $\Delta_\varepsilon=d-2$ and $\Delta_\varphi=(d-2)/2$.
+Note that, if the theory is unitary (corresponding to reflection positivity in Euclidean space), then $\eta\ge 0$~\cite{PP-book,ID-book,PRV-19}.
 Therefore the inequality (\ref{nubound}) implies $\nu\ge 1/2$ for unitary LGW theories, which is stronger than $\nu>1/d$.
-Moreover, since the critical exponent $\gamma$, associated with the divergence $\chi \sim |\delta r|^{-\gamma}$ of the susceptibility $\chi = \int d^dx\, G({\bm x})$, is related to $\nu$ and $\eta$ by the scaling relation $\gamma = d- 2\Delta_\varphi=(2-\eta)\nu$~\cite{ZJ-book,PV-02}, we may equivalently write the inequality (\ref{nubound}) as